IBM/varnish-operator/docs/quick-start.md

     ```bash
     $ cat <<EOF | kubectl create -f -
    apiVersion: caching.ibm.com/v1alpha1
    kind: VarnishCluster
    metadata:
      name: varnishcluster-example
      namespace: varnish-cluster # the namespace we've created above
    spec:
      vcl:
        configMapName: vcl-config # name of the config map that will store your VCL files.
 Will be created if doesn't exist.
        entrypointFileName: entrypoint.vcl # main file used by Varnish to compile the VCL code.
      backend:
        port: 80
        selector:
          app: nginx-backend # labels that identify your backend pods
      service:
        port: 80 # Varnish pods will be exposed on that port
    EOF

-    varnishcluster.ibm.com/varnishcluster-example created
     ```

 Step 2 and 3 can be executed in any order.
 If the backend doesn't exist on `VarnishCluster` creation, Varnish will still work but won't cache any backends responding with 504 response code.
 Once the backend pods are up and running, Varnish will automatically pick up the changes, reload the VCL and start serving and caching the requests.